bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-07.md

 ## Assignment

+Source code scaffold for this exercise: {{< source >}}

 ### Preparation
 1. Read through all of the exercises before starting.
-2. You can use this IntelliJ project [Lab06_ReversePolishNotation](https://gl-imi.f4.htw-berlin.de/info2-code-stubs-and-samples/lab06_reversepolishnotation) as a scaffold for your solution - it already includes a lot of test cases as well as the interfaces.
-Clone the repo and set it as upstream, while creating a new repo for you to work with in this week's GitLab folder.
+2. You can use this IntelliJ project {{< source >}} as a scaffold for your solution - it already includes a lot of test cases as well as the interfaces.
+You can fork it directly on github or clone it and push it to GitLab.
+(Make sure that your repository is private!)
-3. This is a lot of work, so I suggest that your group works on exercise 1 and exercise 2 in parallel.
+3. This is a lot of work, so I suggest that your group works on exercises 1-4 in parallel.
 So split up the work.
-4. For each of the parallel exercises, create a separate git branch to work on (after you cloned the project, do `git checkout -b "stack-class"` ("stack-class" could be a name for a branch, but you could name it anything).
-5. After you both finished, push your branch and on GitLab, create a pull request (aka merge request).
-6. Merge the two branches into `master`, one after the other.
-If you find merge conflicts you will need to resolve them.
+5. As the Scaffold already has individual classes with matching interfaces, you shouldn't run in merge conflicts (as you edit different files).
+6. pull and push regularly.
 7. Then you get back together to do the remaining exercises.

-### Part 1: Stack Class
+### Part 1: Implement a Stack
   - Implement a class Stack.java as discussed in the lecture, using a *linked list* of objects that you implement yourself.
-  - Your class should include both an exception on stack underflow as well as stack overflow.
+  - Your class should include both an exception on stack underflow.
-  - Override the ```toString()```method to provide a useful way of printing a stack.
-  - Now make it generic, so it can take values of any type.
-Coordinate your interface with your partner.

   Attention:
   - Don't use the Stack or LinkedList that is already available in the Java Collections Library.
   - Try and type it in yourself, not just copy the handout.

-### Part 2: Postfix Class
+### Part 2: Implement a Scanner
-  - Implement a class ```Postfix.java```that has a method public int evaluate (String pfx){...}
-  that takes a `String` representing a postfix expression and determines the value represented by that expression.
+  - implement a scanner that divides a string in infix notation into tokens.
-  You will need to access the individual characters of the string and store them in a stack.
+  You will need to access the individual tokens (usually a character, unless you encounter numbers with more than one digits!).

+### Part 3: Implement InfixToPostfix
+  - Implement the `toPostfix` method in ```Infix.java``` that converts an infix expression which is presented as a `String` to a `String` representing a postfix expression.
-  This is necessary for the evaluation, luckily your partner is currently in the process of making a stack.
+  You will need a Stack for this, luckily your team is currently in the process of making a stack.

-  - Build a testclass and check the postfix expressions you did in the finger exercises.
-If there is a difference between the value computed and the value expected, either you were wrong, or the implementation is wrong or both.
+### Part 4: Implement Postfix
+Now Implement the `evaluate()` method in `Postfix.java` class. that takes a `String`  representing a postfix expression and determines the value represented by that expression.
+Throw an exception if your input is not well-formed.

 ***Do not go on before you are sure that this is working correctly!***

-### Part 3: Infix to Postfix
-Now add another method to the ```Postfix.java```class: ```public String infixToPostfix (String ifx){...}``` that converts an infix expression which is presented as a ```String```to a``` String```representing a postfix expression.
-Throw an exception if your input is not well-formed.

-### Part 4: UI
+### Part 5: UI
 Now add another method that reads a string from the console, evaluates the result and prints the result to the console.

 ## For the bored